 Tampa Fleeing to Elude Lawyer, FAQ

-Being charged with fleeing or eluding an authorized law enforcement officer in Tampa means that a person has intentionally tried to avoid being stopped or apprehended by a law enforcement officer who is legally executing their duties.
+Being charged with fleeing or evading an authorized law enforcement officer in Tampa means that a person has intentionally tried to avoid being stopped or apprehended by a law enforcement officer who is legally executing their duties.

 Under Florida statute, fleeing to elude is defined as a situation where a driver, after being ordered to stop by a law enforcement officer, knowingly disregards the officer’s command and attempts to escape or elude the officer.